Vegz78/McAirpos/README.md

 ```sudo chown -R pi .&&sudo chgrp -R pi .&&sudo chmod -R 755 .```<br>
 Also, make sure that every _game\_file.elf_ has executable permissions if they aren't set automatically by [_umask_](https://en.wikipedia.org/wiki/Umask) when copying them to the _makecode_ games folder:<br>
 ```sudo chmod +x ~/RetroPie/roms/makecode/game_file.elf```

+## Updating
+Bugfixes, changes and additions are released sporadically as updates to the main branch, without any formal system for releases and history.
+News about the latest and most important updates are published with dates on the top of this page with links to further details in the commit commemts.

+Updates to included files located outside the _~/home/pi/McAirpos_ are seldomly expected, so to update, from inside this folder, simply type: ```git pull```

+Alternatively, if you've made changes to any of the files in this folder, simply back up those files, and then remove the folder an clone again, from _/home/pi_: ```rm -rf ./McAirpos&&git clone https://github.com/Vegz78/McAirpos.git```

 ## Usage
 - Fire up EmulationStation and navigate to your MakeCode Arcade games menu and select the game to play, or